-Students in interior design are preparing for careers as professionals who assist businesses and families in planning and solving problems relative to the function and quality of interior living and work environments.
-Course work includes fundamentals of design, design analysis, space planning and programming, design of interior space, computer-aided design (CAD) and related aspects of environmental design.
+Students in interior design are preparing for careers as professionals who assist businesses and families in planning and solving problems relative to the function and quality of interior living and working environments.
+Course work includes fundamentals of design, design analysis, concept development, space planning and programming, design of interior space, computer-aided design (CAD) and related aspects of environmental design.
 Students must pass the Proficiency Review Process at the end of their freshman year to be accepted into the professional level interior design program.
 Upon acceptance, students are expected to have their own laptop computer with sufficient capacity for graphics software used in the profession.
 Career opportunities include professional practice in interior design and architectural firms, lighting, facility management, historic restoration and preservation and product design and sales.
-The Council for Interior Design Accreditation (CIDA) has accredited the undergraduate interior design program.
+The undergraduate interior design program is accredited by the Council for Interior Design Accreditation (CIDA) and the program has achieved national ranking by Design Intelligence.